All Episodes

 We've been clear from the beginning.

-We are not negotiating a quote legally binding plan, Mr. Kerry said.
+We are not negotiating a, quote, legally binding plan, Mr. Kerry said.

 So it doesn't have to be submitted for approval to Congress.

-See, that's the game they're playing.
+That's the game they're playing.

 They want a deal with Iran.

-They desperately want a deal with Iran, and the deal contains or includes the provision for Iran to get the nuclear bomb.
+The deal contains or includes the provision for Iran to get the nuclear bomb.

-Yeah, but does your memory they they excuse me?
+Does your memory they excuse me?

 But when did they officially acknowledge that they had the bomb?